akpeinhardt/High-School-Hacked/README.md

 As the repository grows, a larger structure will be imposed.
 For now, one directory per example will suffice.

 # Contributing
 This is an excellent repository for quick and easy contributions, as well as people new to contributing on github or new to a particular programming language.
 Have an idea for how to solve a problem?
-Fork the repository, write up your solution in a well named directory, and file a pull request!
+File an issue to discuss it.
+If you're sure it's a good idea, fork the repository, write up your solution in a well named directory, and file a pull request!

 Because this library is meant as a teaching tool, tests and comments are very appreciated.
 The target audience here is students who may or may not have programming experience, so comments that seem unnecessary to a software developer or experienced programmer can be very useful to a student.
 Comments are also a great place to explain the math/physics/etc. behind the program should you choose to do so.